wellyshen/react-cool-starter/README.md

 `test`|Run testing once (with code coverage reports).
 `test:watch`|Run testing on every test file change.
 `clean:all`|Remove the client/server bundled stuff and the coverage report.
-`clean:build`|Remove the `./public/assets` folder to clean the client bundled stuff.
+`clean:build`|Remove the `./public/assets` folder to clean the client bundled files.
 `clean:test`|Remove the `./coverage` folder to clean the code coverage report.